✦ Scandinavian-inspired design, curated for modern living

 smart dehumidifier for large spaces

 The MEPTY 6000 Sq.Ft Dehumidifier suits large basements that need fast, reliable moisture control.
 You can pull up to 100 pints a day from damp spaces, and it handles areas as large as 6,000 sq. ft.
 Choose Auto, Sleep, or Dry mode, and set the 24-hour timer for your routine.
-The 35 dB Sleep mode keeps noise low.
+The 35 dB Sleep mode keeps noise low for a high-capacity unit.
 Use the drain hose for continuous gravity drainage, or let the 1.5-gallon tank auto shut off when full.
 You’ll see humidity instantly, move it easily, and clean the filter without tools.

 Best For: Homeowners or property managers needing powerful, whole-space moisture control for large basements, garages, or up to 6,000 sq. ft. areas.